-Through August 26, 2021 we had a revolving credit facility with CNB pursuant to which CNB agreed to provide a revolving credit facility to us and certain of our subsidiaries in the maximum principal amount of \$10.0 million, to be used to finance working capital requirements.
+We have a revolving credit facility with CNB pursuant to which CNB agreed to provide a revolving credit facility to us and certain of our subsidiaries to be used to finance working capital requirements.
 As of December 31, 2020, a portion of the proceeds from the MSLP Loan described above was used to repay \$3.2 million of outstanding borrowings under the CNB Loan Agreement.
-There was \$nil outstanding balance as of August 26, 2021 and December 31, 2020.
+There was \$nil outstanding balance as of March 31, 2022 and December 31, 2021.

-On August 26, 2021 we entered into the Amended CNB Loan Agreement with CNB, pursuant to which, among other things, (i) the maximum principal amount the revolving credit facility was reduced to \$5.0 million at the LIBOR 30-Day rate plus 3.25%, subject to a minimum LIBOR rate floor of 0.50%, and (ii) beginning December 10, 2021, the cash deposit requirement was reduced from \$3.0 million to \$1.5 million, to be maintained with CNB at all times during the term of the Amended CNB Loan Agreement.
-For additional information on the Amended CNB Loan Agreement, see Note 11 "Credit Facility" to our unaudited condensed consolidated financial statements included elsewhere in this report.
+On August 26, 2021 we entered into the Fourth Amended and Restated CNB Loan Agreement with CNB, pursuant to which, among other things, (i) the maximum principal amount the revolving credit facility was reduced from \$10.0 million to \$5.0 million at the LIBOR 30-Day rate plus 3.25%, subject to a minimum LIBOR rate floor of 0.50%, and (ii) beginning December 10, 2021, the cash deposit requirement was reduced from \$3.0 million to \$1.5 million, to be maintained with CNB at all times during the term of the Amended CNB Loan Agreement.
+As of March 31, 2022, and December 31, 2021, we were in compliance with all required covenants.
+For additional information on the CNB Loan Agreement and the related agreements, see Note 11 "Credit Facility" to our unaudited condensed consolidated financial statements included elsewhere in this report.